SEPA Direct Debit

 Before you start

-Before you start integrating and accepting SEPA Direct Debit payments, you need to sign an agreement with PPRO which is our partner for providing the local payment methods in the European region.
+Before starting the integration and accepting SEPA Direct Debit payments, you need to sign an agreement with PPRO which is our partner for providing the local payment methods in the European region.
 Once your agreement has been processed, Nets will activate SEPA Direct Debit as a payment method in your Netaxept Admin Account.

 When your customers choose SEPA Direct Debit as a payment method, they are directed to the Netaxept payment window to enter their IBAN number.